1231301695/TT4L_G6_Requirements_Project/SRS.md

 - Source: University IT Dept / External Identity Provider

 - Interface Purpose: The service is used during login to verify user identity via centralized authentication, typically integrated with campus-wide Single Sign-On systems.
-Ensures secure and role-based access to the portal.
+Ensures secure and role-based access to the system.

 6. **SMS/Email Notification Gateway**